 Other ingredients that can be added are lime juice, chopped cilantro, cucumber, and seasonings like salt.

-Some people like to add mayonnaise and others don’t.
+Some people like to add mayonnaise and others like to use crema instead.
 It’s a matter of personal choice.

 Of course here, I’ve created a veganized version of Mexican tuna salad using chickpeas.
 Read the recipe to see how I did it.

 Most of the recipes you’ll find will actually be vegan instead of vegetarian.
-Usually what will make them vegetarian is the addition of regular mayonnaise or hardboiled eggs.
+This is because many choose to omit the addition of regular mayonnaise.

 Health Benefits of Chickpeas